fbrausse/smlp/shai-quickstart.md

 Again, for all supported options (like `-r` used in the above commands to denote the response feature to optimize, see also preprocessing step 1), run `smlp-mrc.sh -h`.

+## Parallelization

+The `smlp-mrc.sh` script allows for parallelization on the machine it is executed on by passing the `-j N` option where `N` is the number of cores to use.
+It achieves this by running instances of `MC` and `Byte` combinations in parallel, via `gmake`.

+The new version of `SMLP` (under development, at the time of this writing) will allow for parallelization in a trusted network without relying on `gmake`.